Dog Breed Directory

 Entropion

-Eyelid abnormality where the eyelid rolls inward.
+Eyelid abnormality where the eyelid rolls inward, causing eyelashes to rub against the cornea.

 Symptoms: